 Individual Member means a person admitted to the Company as an individual member under clause 5.

-Large Corporate Member means a for profit organisation with at least 100 employees.

 Life Member means a person admitted to the Company as a life member under clause 5.

-Member means a member of the Company under clause 5 and in the case of an Organisational Member may include an authorised person nominated by or acting on behalf of the member.
+Member means a member of the Company under clause 5 and in the case of an Corporate Member may include an authorised person nominated by or acting on behalf of the member.

-Objects means the objects of the Company in clause 2.
+Object means the object of the Company in clause 2.

-Organisational Member means a Large Corporate Member, a Small Corporate Member, a Non-profit Organisation Member or such other Member that may be designated by the Board as an Organisational Member.

 Policy means a policy made under clauses 7.2, 8.3, 20.1(a) and 20.1(b).

-Small Corporate Member means a for profit organisation with less than 100 employees.

 Returning Officer means the person appointed under clause 13.3(c).